Diving into the Machine: Lab 5

 2. Writing Assembly Programs

-Our primary goal was to create programs that print a looped message with numeric output.
-We’ll design our loops manually selecting registers, setting up initial values, and carefully crafting conditional branches.
+First, we’ll create programs that print a looped message with numeric output.
+Getting our hands with manually selecting registers, setting up initial values, and carefully crafting conditional branches.

 A. Looping Structures and Register Management